isradelatorre/discourse-donations/README.md

 1. Click **Make Payment**:
 ![Enter card details](doc/post-payment.png)

-## Creating new user accounts
+## Subscription required (optional)

-**This is an experimental feature.** A user can create a new account if they makes a successful donation.
-Enable this in settings.
-When a user is not logged in, they will be asked to enter details for a new user account.
-This feature doesn't support mandatory custom user fields yet.
+Optionally only allow users (except admin and staff) to log on if they have an active subscription.
+If they do not they will be redirected to the donate page. **This feature does not work if** you use SSO Login, Omniauth (the built in Google, Twitter etc.) login methods, or you create and log on activated users with the API.

 ## Testing